snapscale/snapscale/docs/consortium_walkthrough.md

 openssl x509 -req -days 3650 -in node-req.csr -CA ca-cert.pem -CAkey ca-prikey.pem -CAcreateserial -out node-cert.pem.tmp

 # Certificate aggregation（Note: pay attention to the certificate order）
-# Since it is a certificate issued by a secondary CA, the node needs to send the root CA, secondary CA and other certificates to the browser.
+# Since it is a certificate issued by a secondary CA, the node needs to send the root CA, secondary CA and other certificates in order to the browser.
 Thus, the web (client) node receives an aggregated certificate.
 cat node-cert.pem.tmp ca-cert.pem | tee node-cert.pem

 # -------------------------------